pderichs/kalkulator/README.md

 # TODO

-- REFA: There are functionalities in LispFunctionExecutionContext derived classes which principally just say "I want a number or a function which returns a number" - introduce function which streamlines this process
 - FEAT: Support lists for mathematical operations: This helps later with cell_ranges
 - FEAT_ Add cell_range function which returns lists of values of cells
 - FEAT: Add sum function